DonHulieo/duff/README.md

 CLocale is an object containing functions for localisation and translation.
 It's based on the i18n.lua library by kikito [ref](README.md#credits), and provides a simple way to manage translations in your FiveM scripts.

-*This is a shared module, and can be used on both the client, server and shared enviroment.*

-#### Importing CLocale

 The module automatically uses the servers' convars to determine locale , both dialect and region.
 If the convars (`sets locale`) are not set, it defaults to `en`.

 - Interpolation